Thailand, Vietnam, Indonesia ·

 Through lack of communication we didn't realise this was just our transfer to the bus station to get on our actual sleeper bus!
 A guy unloaded jess' bag and broke the strap which added to the aggravation.

-Sleeper bus was really cool- had seats that recline almost vertically which 3 aisles of single seats.
+Sleeper bus was really cool- had seats that recline almost vertically with 3 aisles of single seats.
 Felt a bit like a roller coaster with the crazy driving, but I did sleep a bit.

 Arrived at Easy tiger hostel at 4.30am and promptly fell asleep on a hammock by the pool!